File Storage

 - After

-SaveChangesAsync(), the generated code callsDeleteNonActiveBlobs()on the storage service - The service lists all files under
+SaveChangesAsync(), the generated code callsDeleteNonActiveBlobs()on the storage adapter - The adapter lists all files under

 {Entity}/{Prop}/{id}/and deletes everything except the active file